How to generate value with data monetization in telecom

-Research by McKinsey demonstrates that, when price is removed from the equation, volume of data and speed account for almost 40% of what influences how consumers purchase.
-This is a clear shift: data is no longer just a feature; it’s a more primary driver of value.
-For telecom operators, this is not about meeting demand for faster connections, which is the nature of the market opportunity; it is about strategically monetizing data in multiple ways.
+Research from McKinsey highlights that telecom operators are increasingly evolving into data-driven organizations, where real-time access to structured network and customer data plays a central role in enabling new digital revenue streams and improving customer value creation.
+This shift makes data more than a byproduct of connectivity; it becomes a primary driver of value creation.
+For telecommunications providers, this is not about meeting demand for faster connections, which is the nature of the market opportunity; it is about strategically monetizing data in multiple ways.
 From personalized plans based on usage behavior to providing anonymized insights to third parties, data itself is the product and the platform.
 In a market of commoditized connectivity, the value that can be obtained from data is rapidly becoming a key differentiator and a powerful growth engine.

-Data monetization describes the process of creating a tangible economic benefit from your data assets.
 Monetization can take the form of direct revenues, such as selling data-related products, or indirect benefits, such as improved operational effectiveness, reduced churn, or better decision making.
 Data monetization elevates data from a passive by-product to a “Data as a Product” concept, making it a strategic business asset.
 In the telecom industry, data monetization assumes a more complex role.
-Telcos aggregate a vast volume of real-time data from the traffic on the network, which describes subscriber behavior, geolocation, device usage, content, and network performance.
-The real benefit of telco data comes from its granularity across very large datasets, its velocity, or how fast it updates, and the high frequency at which it derives updates in industries like retail, advertising, mobility, and financial services.
+Telcos aggregate a vast volume of real-time data from network traffic, which describes subscriber behavior, geolocation, device usage, content, and network performance.
+The real benefit of telco data comes from its granularity across very large datasets, its velocity, or how fast it updates, and the high frequency at which it derives insights in industries like retail, advertising, mobility, and financial services.

 Data monetization can include use cases such as: